stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

 - **Favorite modes** — MB supports three favorite modes (VCVRACK, MB, or BOTH) controlling how favorites are stored and displayed.

+- **Magnifier overlay** — When enabled, hovering over a module preview in the browser shows a zoomed magnification loupe following the cursor.

 ## Changelog

 - v2.4.0